Inverness Highlands North, Florida

 Inverness Highlands North is an unincorporated area and census-designated place (CDP) in Citrus County, Florida, United States.
 The population was 2,707 at the 2020 census, up from 2,401 at the 2010 census.
 It is part of the Homosassa Springs, Florida Metropolitan Statistical Area.

 Geography

-Inverness Highlands North is located in eastern Citrus County at (28.864238, -82.377723), up against the northwest corner of the city of Inverness, the county seat.
+Inverness Highlands North is located in eastern Citrus County up against the northwest corner of the city of Inverness, the county seat.
 The CDP is bordered to the north by Hernando and to the northwest by Citrus Hills.
 State Road 44 forms the southern edge of the CDP, leading east into Inverness and west 14 mi to Crystal River.

 According to the United States Census Bureau, the CDP has a total area of 5.0 km2, of which 4.9 km2 is land and 0.2 km2, or 3.11%, is water.